 Brynjólfur was born in 1946.
 He was first elected as a Director at a shareholders’ meeting on 20 November 2014.
 He is not a shareholder of Arion Bank and is an independent Director Brynjólfur is a member of the Board Credit Committee.

 Brynjólfur graduated with an MBA from the University of Minnesota in 1973 and a cand. oecon. degree in business studies from the University of Iceland in 1971.

 Brynjólfur was managing director of the Enterprise Investment Fund from 2012 to 2014.
 Between 2007 and 2010 he was the chief executive officer of Skipti.
 Brynjólfur was chief executive officer of Síminn from 2002 to 2007 and chief executive officer of Grandi hf. from 1984 to 2002.
-Between 1976 and 1983 he was managing director of the publisher AB bókaútgáfa.
+Between 1976 and 1983 he was managing director of the bookpublisher AB bókaútgáfa.
 He was also head of the economics department of VSÍ from 1973 to 1976.
 Brynjólfur has broad experience as a director and has served on numerous boards and been chairman of several.
-Brynjólfur has served on the board of Genís since 2011 and the board of the Reykjavík Dramatic Society Playwright Fund since 2009.

 Thóra was born in 1974.
-She was first elected as a Director at a shareholders’ meeting on 21 March 2013 after having been elected as an Alternate at a shareholders’ meeting on 24 March 2011.
+He was first elected as an Alternate Director at a shareholders’ meeting on 21 March 2013.
+She was elected as a Director at a shareholders’ meeting on 24 March 2011.
 She is not a shareholder in Arion Bank and is an independent Director.
 Thóra is a member of the Board Audit and Risk Committee and the Board Remuneration Committee.

 Thóra completed a degree in law at the University of Iceland in 2000 and qualified as an attorney to the district court in 2002.